Andrei0872/my-dev-notes/Git/info.md

 git revert <id_commit>
 ```

+---

+## Branches

+* when mergin feature branch and master branch, you also merge all the commits from the feature branch with the master branch

+* `--squash` - summarize all the changes we had in the feature branch in the **last** commit, and then merges this last commit with the master branch

+* current branch: **master** -  `git rebase feature` - git will see what's the last commit these 2 branches have in common and from there every different commit from the `feature` branch will have its own place in the `master` branch

+---

 ### Personal notes

-I first used ```git reset --soft``` when I was ready to push files to the remote repo, but suddenly I realised that I also want to include
+I first used ```git reset --soft``` when I was ready to push files to the remote repo, but suddenly I realized that I also want to include
 other files within that commit.